 I will be measuring the length of my hair from starting to ending of this challenge.
 If you want, you can too but just a reminder- while you will DEFINITELY see a difference in hair health (shine, texture and frizz), speed or amount of hair growth varies a lot from individual to individual.

-Some tips to follow throughout the month for Healthy Hair
+Some additional tips to follow throughout the month for Healthy Hair

 -Keep your hair tied in brainds.
 Why?
 When your hair is neatly tied in a braid, there is less hair breakage, as opposed to when you leave it loose.
 If you cannot keep them tied for the entire day, do tie them when you go to bed.
 If your hair is super dry/rough, apply few drops of Moringa Oil to hair ends and then braid them.